Steve Winwood: Early life

 Winwood was born on 12 May 1948 in Handsworth, Birmingham.
 His father Lawrence, a foundryman by trade, was a semi-professional musician, playing mainly the saxophone and clarinet.
-Steve Winwood began playing piano at the age of four while interested in swing and Dixieland jazz, and soon started playing drums and guitar.
+Winwood began playing piano at the age of four while interested in swing and Dixieland jazz, and soon started playing drums and guitar.
 He was also a choirboy at St John the Evangelist's Church, Perry Barr.
 The family moved from Handsworth to Atlantic Road, Kingstanding, Birmingham, and he attended Great Barr School, one of the first comprehensive schools.
 He also attended classes at the Birmingham and Midland Institute to develop his skills as a pianist, but did not complete his course.
 During this time, he befriended future Fleetwood Mac member Christine Perfect.

 At eight years of age, Winwood first performed with his father and elder brother Muff in the Ron Atkinson band.
 Muff Winwood later recalled that when Steve began playing regularly with him and his father in licensed pubs and clubs, the piano had to be turned with its back to the audience to try to hide him because he was so obviously underage.